-To make the ‘reward’ portion even more effective, we created a slack channel specifically for our praises.
-This is a place where everyone’s achievements are publicly recognized - even remote and international teammates.
+At Impraise, to make the ‘reward’ portion even more effective, we created a Slack channel for our “praise”, where everyone can see when someone is praised - including remote and international teammates.

-What we noticed is that the more people received praise notifications on Slack, the more likely they were to share praise with others.
-This helped us to increase positive feedback throughout the company exponentially.
+We noticed that the more people received praise notifications on Slack, the more likely they were to share praise with others, which helped us increase positive feedback throughout the company.

 5. Keep track of your praise